heymarcel/draft-ietf-wimse-headless-jwt-authentication/draft-levy-wimse-headless-jwt-authentication-practices.md

 3. And the resulting Resource Server principal must be authorized to access the Resource.

-Step \#1 requires the configuration of an explicit trust relationship between the Authorization Server and the JWT Issuer.
-Despite previous attempts to standardize dynamic client registration in [RFC7591] and [OIDC.Dynamic], in practice this trust relationship, still depends on vendor-specific configuration.
+Step \#1 requires the prior configuration of an explicit trust relationship between the Authorization Server and the JWT Issuer, and depends on vendor-specific configuration.
+Dynamic client registration standards ([RFC7591] and [OIDC.Dynamic]) explicitly place it out of scope.

 Step \#2 is a processing rule that is also previously-configured in an implementation-dependent manner.
 As an example of current practice for